Classroom Instructors

 David Richards

-David Richards is the Director of the Alta Ski Area Avalanche Program.
+David is the Director of the Alta Ski Area Avalanche Program.
 He has worked at Alta for 21 years.
 First as a Ski Patroller, and now for eight years as the head of the program.
 He has worked as a helicopter ski guide, an avalanche dog handler, and is still active with backcountry search and rescue with the Wasatch Backcountry Rescue program.
 As part of his job experience David has been active in developing a RACS program within Little Cottonwood Canyon, the development of new explosives for avalanche mitigation, and the study of the psychology behind avalanche work.
 He has also been involved in the study of emotional trauma and stress in the avalanche worker.
 David’s passion remains backcountry skiing without the radio pack.

 Lel Tone